Faslane Peace Camp: History

 The camp was begun when anti-nuclear campaigners Bobby and Margaret Harrison put a tent beside the A814 in June 1982.

-In 1999, a caravan which had been previously used by activists was put on display in an exhibition at the Glasgow Museum of Transport, which also included a four minute film about the camp.
+In 1999, a caravan which had been previously used by activists was put on display in an exhibition at the Glasgow Museum of Transport, which also included a four-minute film about the camp.

-By 2015 the number of permanent protesters had fallen to around 6.
-By September 2021 the number had gone down to 3.
+By 2015 the number of permanent protesters had fallen to around six.
+By September 2021 it had gone down to three.

-In 2021, the camp resurfaced in the media through its portrayal in the British police television serial Vigil, centered around an investigation of a death of a sailor on a fictional nuclear submarine.
-Though the BBC intended to film on location, the occupants of the camp felt that the serial's script was inaccurate and misleading and refused.
+In 2021, the camp resurfaced in the media through its portrayal in the British television drama Vigil, which is set in a fictionalised version of Faslane.
+Though the BBC intended to film on location, the occupants of the camp felt that the drama's script was inaccurate and misleading and refused.

 Protests

-Camp residents have occasionally breached the security of the Naval Base by getting inside the fence, by canoeing or swimming into the base, by successfully disrupting the road transportation of the Trident missile warheads, which are heavily guarded by the Special Escort Group (Ministry of Defence Police), and by blockading the two gates.
+Camp residents have occasionally breached the security of the naval base by getting inside the fence, by canoeing or swimming into the base, by successfully disrupting the road transportation of the Trident missile warheads, which are heavily guarded by the Special Escort Group (Ministry of Defence Police), and by blockading the two gates.
 They are also active, with Trident Ploughshares and CND, in large public blockades of the base, attended by members of the public and a few politicians.
 Such annual events aim to keep the base closed for as long as possible by preventing its staff from arriving for work, and usually involve large numbers of protesters being arrested.